-Hepburn had just met and fallen in love with Tracy on the set of Woman of the Year.
+Hepburn had just met and fallen in love with Tracy on the set of Woman of the Year, directed by George Stevens in 1942.
 Her ambition was to find good scripts for the two of them–it was also an effective way to keep an eye on the boozy Tracy.
-Hepburn soon became Tracy's secretary, companion, chauffeur, and nurse.
+Hepburn soon became Tracy’s secretary, companion, chauffeur, and nurse.
 She would drive him to the studio, and stay on the set even when not needed.
 At the end of the working day, she would then drive Tracy home and cook for him.

-George Cukor's last project before his military service, Keeper of the Flame was his first and only film with an explicit political message.
+Cukor’s last project before his military service, which turned out to be bried, Keeper of the Flame was his first and only film with an explicit political message, though from the beginning he did not like the idea that it’s too verbose.
 “The screen is a powerful factor for the expression of those ideals in which we believe and today are fighting for,” Cukor said in one of his rare statements about film as propaganda.

-Keeper of the Flame is a suspense mystery that “also gives an opportunity to speak the truth of democracy and Americanism.”
-Donald Ogden Stewart, who had become very political during the War, stuffed the script with all kinds of anti-Fascist messages.
+Though neglected by film historians, Keeper of the Flame is a quintesential noir suspense- mystery that “also gives an opportunity to speak the truth of democracy and Americanism.”
+Donald Ogden Stewart, who had become very political during WWII, stuffed the script with all kinds of anti-Fascist messages.

 Spencer Tracy plays a journalist who sets out to write the biography of Robert Foster, a leader he admired.
 Refusing to cooperate, Foster’s widow (Katharine Hepburn) puts obstacles in his path.
 As it turns out, she’s trying to conceal the fact that her husband headed a vast secret organization that was going to turn the country over to Fascism.
 Made during a period of undercover Fascism in the U.S., Cukor filled the film with contemporary references, attacking the phenomenon of hero worship, the effects of leaders on youth, the funeral with Boy Scouts in attendance, official speeches patriotism.